MT4614 Design of Experiments

 Design of Comparative Experiments (Cambridge University Press, 2008).

-Each week, the relevant sections will be listed here.
+After each week, the relevant sections will be listed here.

 Written coursework to hand in